whitneyburton/portfolios/students/1703-back/Carl-Richmond/20170420-Carl-Richmond-m1.markdown

 ### Community Participation

-I think I have participated the most in the
+I think I have participated the most in the Turing community through my pairings with upper module students.
+I've always made them open and invited others, and have had on average three per week since the first week.
+Through these pairings I have talked about the Gear Ups, the Spikes, the Retros and learnt a lot about Turing in general.
+Aside from that, I have attented a few different Posses meetings on Fridays, but still haven't choosen which one I like the most.
+I've enjoyed just bouncing between them and learning more than just one specific topic.

 -------------------------------------------------------------